TCB: The Toni Cade Bambara School of Organizing

 Martin E. Segal Theater, CUNY Graduate Center.
 This free screening is open to all.
 Space is limited.
 Please register to attend.

-We are honored to bring Massiah and Henriquez to the CUNY Graduate Center to screen the film, and afterwards to engage in a dialogue with Bambara scholars and GC alums Makeba Lavan and Conor Tomás Reed.
-Free and open to all, we will also have copies available of Lost & Found: The CUNY Poetics Document Initiative’s archival publication of Toni Cade Bambara’s teaching archives, “Realizing the Dream of a Black University edited by Lavan and Reed.
+We were honored to bring Massiah and Henriquez to the CUNY Graduate Center to screen the film and, afterwards, to engage in a dialogue with Bambara scholars and GC alums Makeba Lavan and Conor Tomás Reed, moderated by CUNY Graduate Center studentsLucien Baskin and Janelle Poe.
+Free and open to all, we had copies of Lost & Found: The CUNY Poetics Document Initiative’s archival publication of Toni Cade Bambara’s teaching archives, “Realizing the Dream of a Black University edited by Lavan and Reed, available to all.

 Participants